bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Named_Pipes_API.md

       - Defaults false.
       - This will trigger error responses on all cancelled accesses except for this one that timed out.
       - Intended for use with reads when the timed-out access is not expecting any response, eg. was passively reading.
+    * $continuous
+      - Bool, optional, if True and this is a Read, then this read will continuously run, returning messages read but not ending the request.
+      - Should not be used with timeout.

   Returns: Value is is sent as event.param to the callback cue.
 Writes and Checks receive 'SUCCESS' or 'ERROR'.
 Reads receive pipe response or 'ERROR' or 'TIMEOUT' or 'CANCELLED'.